icpctools/icpctools/Resolver/README.md

 either "stand-alone" or "distributed" mode.
-Note however that when running in distributed mode most options only make sense for a presenter (for example, only the presenter should specify _--fast_ to control the speed of the Resolver;
+Note however that when running in distributed mode most options only make sense for a presenter (for example, only the presenter should specify _--speed_ to control the speed of the Resolver;
 otherwise viewer clients will operate at a different speed than that of the presenter).